To be eligible for membership in the National Health Council, all organizations must meet the following criteria:

-- The organization has been in operation for no less than three years.
+- The organization has been in operation for more than three years.

 In addition, the following criteria apply to specific membership categories.

-Also known as voluntary health agencies (VHAs), these groups are 501(c)(3) organizations composed of individuals, both lay and professional, voluntarily and democratically organized.
+Voluntary Health Agencies (VHAs) are defined as 501(c)(3) organizations composed of individuals, both lay and professional, voluntarily and democratically organized.
 Their mission is to combat a particular disease, disability, or group of diseases and disabilities, or to improve and protect the health of a particular group of people.
 They receive a substantial amount of financial support from voluntary contributions from the public at large.
 They engage in programs, such as research, education, advocacy, and service to individuals and communities.

-Patient advocacy groups must meet the National Health Council’s Standards of Excellence to be eligible for membership.
+Patient advocacy groups must meet the National Health Council minimum Standards of Excellence to be accepted into membership.

 Professional and Membership Associations